autopkg/jss-recipes/README.md

 Script's arguments should be specified in the `JSSImporter/Arguments` section only, as they are not intended to be overridden.

+Script template filenames should have the product name as a prefix, e.g. `NetHackScriptTemplate.xml`.
+The scripts referenced by the template should follow the same pattern, e.g. `NetHackPostinstall.sh`.

 ### Linting
 Finally, a check with `plutil -lint <recipe_name>` should pass.